 Rituals on Holi

-Holi celebrations starts on previous night of the full moon day with Holika Dahan, it is also called as Kama Dahana.
-On Holi day Hindu people celebrates by playing with colors, smearing the colored powder or throwing colored water on each other.
+Holi celebrations start on the previous night of the full moon day with Holika Dahan, it is also called as Kama Dahana.
+On the day of Holi, Hindu people celebrate by playing with colors, smearing the colored powder or throwing colored water on each other.